gotify/cli/README.md

    echo my text | gotify push

 OPTIONS:
    --priority value, -p value    Set the priority (default: 0) --title value, -t value       Set the title (empty for app name) --token value                 Override the app token --url value                   Override the Gotify URL --quiet, -q                   Do not output anything (on success) --contentType value           The content type of the message.
-See https://gotify.net/docs/msgextras#client-display
+See https://gotify.net/docs/msgextras#client-display --disable-unescape-backslash  Disable evaluating \n and \t (if set, \n and \t will be seen as a string)
 ```

 ## Configuration